Ron Duguay: New York Rangers

-After being drafted in 1977, Duguay made the jump directly from junior hockey to the NHL, with 20 goals in his rookie year.
+After being drafted in 1977, Duguay made the jump directly from junior ice hockey to the NHL, with 20 goals in his rookie year.
 Duguay played his first six seasons in New York, where he was known as much for his long hair and flashy behaviour as he was for his play on the ice.

 With the Rangers, Duguay set a team record, for the fastest goal at the start of a game, at 9 seconds, on April 6, 1980, against the Philadelphia Flyers.
-Suffering injuries, his production did not progress as hoped, but after playing for Team Canada in the 1981 Canada Cup, his play improved, and in 1981–82 led the Rangers in scoring with 40 goals.
+Suffering injuries, his production did not progress as hoped, but after playing for Canada senior team in the 1981 Canada Cup, his play improved, and in 1981–82, he led the Rangers in scoring with 40 goals.
 That same season, he played in the NHL All-Star Game, representing the Rangers on the Wales Conference squad.
-In 1982–83 Duguay's numbers dipped, and he only scored 19 goals.
-Rangers coach Herb Brooks clashed with Duguay over his play and popularity in New York's night life, and on June 13, 1983, Duguay, Eddie Mio and Eddie Johnstone were traded to the Detroit Red Wings, for Willie Huber, Mark Osborne and Mike Blaisdell.
+In 1982–83, Duguay's numbers dropped, and he only scored 19 goals.
+Rangers coach Herb Brooks clashed with Duguay over his play and popularity in New York's night life, and on June 13, 1983, Duguay, Eddie Mio and Ed Johnstone were traded to the Detroit Red Wings in exchange for Willie Huber, Mark Osborne and Mike Blaisdell.

 During Duguay's time with the Rangers, he took part in some of team president Sonny Werblin's schemes to make the Rangers more hip and visible in disco-era New York City.
 This includes singing on "Hockey Sock Rock", written by Alan Thicke.
 The song featured vocals by Duguay, Phil Esposito, Pat Hickey, Dave Maloney and John Davidson.
 It was released as a 45, as Platinum Records 1217–75 in 1979.